Multitype L\'evy trees as scaling limits of multitype Bienaym\'e-Galton-Watson trees: Decorations in the Discrete

 \section{Decorations in the Discrete}

-In this section we describe multitype Bienaym\'e-Galton-Watson trees as glued decorations of the Ulam tree, which will prove Lemma \ref{lem:decoration}.
-We refer the reader back to Section \ref{sec:SingleEncode} for an overview of how to encode a single type plane tree using a single $\Z$-valued walk.
-First we show that a subdecoration, as described in Construction \ref{construction:Discretesingletype}, has the same law as a subtree in a multitype Bienaym\'e-Galton-Watson tree together with added infinitely marked points.
-After that, we relate the decoration as in Construction \ref{construction:DiscreteDecoration} and the glued decoration as in Definition \ref{definitionDecorationGluedMetricspaceGluedDecoration}, with the whole multitype Bienaym\'e-Galton-Watson tree.
+In this section we describe MBGW trees as glued decorations of the Ulam tree, which will prove Lemma \ref{lem:decoration}.
+We refer the reader back to Section \ref{sec:SingleEncode} for an overview of how to encode a single-type plane tree using a single $\Z$-valued walk.
+First we show that a subdecoration, as described in Construction \ref{construction:Discretesingletype}, has the same law as a subtree in a MBGW tree together with added infinitely marked points.
+After that, we relate the decoration as in Construction \ref{construction:DiscreteDecoration} and the glued decoration as in Definition \ref{definitionDecorationGluedMetricspaceGluedDecoration}, with the whole MBGW tree.